CodeIgniter-Chinese/codeigniter4-user-guide/source/libraries/throttler.rst

 Applying the Filter
 ===================

 We don't necessarily need to throttle every page on the site.
-For many web applications this makes the most sense to apply only to POST requests, though API's might want to limit every request made by a user.
-In order to apply this to incoming requests, you need to edit **/application/Config/Filters.php** and first add an alias to the filter::
+For many web applications, this makes the most sense to apply only to POST requests, though API's might want to limit every request made by a user.
+In order to apply this to incoming requests, you need to edit **/app/Config/Filters.php** and first add an alias to the filter::

 	public $aliases = [
-		'csrf' 	  => \App\Filters\CSRF::class,
-		'toolbar' => \App\Filters\DebugToolbar::class,
+		...
 		'throttle' => \App\Filters\Throttle::class
 	];